Who can apply?

 For more information about the German Studies Research Grant, click here.

-- Application deadlines in 2022 are in May and November.
+- Application deadlines for 2023 are in May, July, and November.

 - Any awards made will be subject to the ratification of the German federal budget for the same fiscal year.